Search This Blog

 David H Revels - Birth Registration

-In 1901, David is living in house 18, Tullyhappy, Tullyhappy Ward, Co.
+In 1901, Revels is living in house 18, Tullyhappy, Tullyhappy Ward, Co.
 Armagh with his parents and 5 siblings, Joseph, Agnes, Elizabeth, Samuel and Robert.
 A nurse and 2 servants were also present in the house.

-David joined Northern Bank at Head Office on 8th October 1906.
+Revels joined Northern Bank at Head Office on 8th October 1906.

 Northern Bank, Head Office, Victoria Street, Belfast